-4. Robin Mesnage, Christian Moesch, Rozenn Le Grand Grand, Guillaume Lauthier, Joël Spiroux de Vendômois, Steeve Gress, Gilles-Eric Séralini (2012): Glyphosate Exposure in a Farmer's Family, Journal of Environmental Protection Vol.3 No.9, September 2012 residues were measured in urines a day before, during, and two days after spraying, by liquid chromatography-linear ion trap mass spectrometry.
+8. Robin Mesnage, Christian Moesch, Rozenn Le Grand Grand, Guillaume Lauthier, Joël Spiroux de Vendômois, Steeve Gress, Gilles-Eric Seralini (2012): Glyphosate Exposure in a Farmer's Family, Journal of Environmental Protection Vol.3 No.9, September 2012

+We tested the presence of glyphosate in the urines of a farmer who sprayed a glyphosate based herbicide on his land, and in his family, as his children were born with birth defects that could be due to or promoted by pesticides.
+Glyphosate residues were measured in urines a day before, during, and two days after spraying, by liquid chromatography-linear ion trap mass spectrometry.
 Glyphosate reached a peak of 9.5 μ g/L in the farmer after spraying, and 2 μ g/L were found in him and in one of his children living at a distance from the field, two days after the pulverization.
 Oral or dermal absorptions could explain the differential pesticide excretions, even in family members at a distance from the fields.
 A more detailed following of agricultural practices and family exposures should be advocated together with information and recommendations.